How intelligent will sapiens become?

 This is apparent in the difficulty in finding names for the levels that are descriptive and of clear and concise defining language that describes exactly what is happening at each level.

-Applied Epistemology, which sees the end product of cognitive learning as a well-structured world model, can bring greater clarity and definition to the learning skills described by the taxonomy.
+Our applied epistemology methodology, which sees the end product of cognitive learning as a well-structured world model, can bring greater clarity and definition to the learning skills described by the taxonomy.

 Level 1: Knowledge

-Exhibit memory of previously learned material by recalling fundamental facts, terms, basic concepts and answers about the selection.
+Exhibit memory of previously learned material by recalling fundamental facts, terms, basic concepts, and answers about the selection.

 From the world model standpoint, this is the basic creation of new classes or instances that are properly located in the model structure along with their distinguishing properties.
 Learning at this level is sometimes called “rote learning.”